Mr1BooBoo/Double-Double-Dominos-Referee/README.md

+# Double Doubble Dominos Referee using Computer Vision SIFT and ORB keypoints
+This project leverages computer vision techniques to automate the role of a referee in the game of double-double dominos.
+The primary goal is to align images of dominos with a template, detect key points and features using SIFT and ORB algorithms, and then determine the best matches for scoring the game.

 Please check the instructions below on how to run the program, it is relatively simple.
 First, to align the provided images, I used Orb key points and various openCV algorithms, which were inspired mainly by the labs and partially from the openCV official documentation.
 Then I wrote a function that searches for jpg/jpeg images inside a given directory and applies the sift transformation.